Long-Term Stewardship and

-The Environmental Use Control and Information Management Unit provides oversight of Environmental Use Controls through the Environmental Use Control (EUC) Program, implements the Risk Management Program, maintains the Identified Sites List and other Bureau databases, and supports remedial work through researching site background information.
+The Long-Term Stewardship and Information Management Unit provides oversight of Environmental Use Controls through the Environmental Use Control (EUC) Program, implements the Risk Management Program, maintains the Identified Sites List and other Bureau databases, and supports remedial work through researching site background information.

 Risk Management Program